Most people know little or nothing about investing because American public schools refuse to teach investing.

 ★ Professional Grade Stock Chart Analysis Classes ★

-14. Introduction to Investing by Charles Sherwood
+12. Introduction to Investing

-A Guide to Stocks, Mutual Funds and ETF’s
+A Guide to Stocks, Mutual Funds, and ETFs

 This short e-book for people under 40 received an average rating of four and a half stars from 593 Amazon reviewers.
 Bernstein offers an introduction to investing and retirement savings for younger people.

-16. The Necessity of Finance by Dr. Anthony M. Criniti IV
+14. The Necessity of Finance

 An Overview of the Science of Management of Wealth for an Individual, a Group, or an Organization